Creating a sustainable Murray-Darling

 The Murray-Darling Basin is one of the world’s largest and most productive river basins, supporting a $24 billion agricultural industry and providing one third of Australia’s food supply.
-It harbours some of our most important natural assets, supporting a diverse array of animals, plants and ecosystems of national and international significance.
+It harbours some of our most important natural assets by supporting a diverse range of animals, plants and ecosystems of national and international significance.
 This includes 35 endangered birds and 16 endangered mammals.

-To address these environmental concerns, we established the Murray-Darling Basin Balanced Water Fund to provide water security for farmers, while protecting culturally significant wetlands that support threatened species and ecosystems.
+To address these environmental concerns, in 2015 we established the Murray-Darling Basin Balanced Water Fund to provide water security for farmers, while protecting culturally significant wetlands that support threatened species and ecosystems.
 The Fund invests in permanent water rights in the Southern Murray-Darling Basin and allocates those rights in a smart way.
-When water is abundant and agricultural demand is lower, more water will be made available to local wetlands.
-When water is scarce and agricultural demand is higher, more water will be made available to irrigation.
+When water is abundant and agricultural demand is lower, more water is made available to local wetlands.
+When water is scarce and agricultural demand is higher, more water is made available to irrigation.
 This approach optimises agricultural and environmental outcomes by replicating the natural wetting and drying cycles of the Basin.
 It’s a win-win approach, aligning the interests of people and nature.

-The Fund is a partnership between The Nature Conservancy, the Murray Darling Wetlands Working Group and Kilter Rural, with suport from the National Australia Bank.
+The Fund is a partnership between The Nature Conservancy, the Murray Darling Wetlands Working Group and Kilter Rural, with support from the National Australia Bank.

 The Fund provides the following conservation outcomes: